voxpupuli/puppet-icinga2/README.md

 #### Defined type: `icinga2::object::timeperiod`

 ##### `ensure`
-Set to present enables the endpoint object, absent disabled it.
+Set to present enables the timeperiod object, absent disabled it.
 Defaults to `present`

 ##### `display_name`
 A short description of the time period.